 The Administrators consider that continuing to use the former banking staff provides the most effective way of realising the loan book.
-The relationship was governed by the sixth SSA which took effect from 1 October 2016 and was due to run until 31 December 2018.
+The relationship is governed by the seventh SSA, which took effect from 1 May 2018 and is due to run until 31 December 2020.